The Manaslu Circuit Trek: A Scenic and Less Crowded Trek in Nepal

 Larkya La Pass in Manaslu Trek

-The trek's highlight is the challenging Larkya La Pass at an altitude of 5,106 meters (16,752 feet).
-The pass offers breathtaking panoramic views of the surrounding peaks, including Manaslu itself, Himlung Himal, Cheo Himal, and Kang Guru.
+The highlight of the trek is undoubtedly Larkya La Pass, situated at 5,106 meters (16,752 feet).
+Crossing this high-altitude pass offers breathtaking panoramic views of surrounding peaks, including Mount Manaslu, Himlung Himal, Cheo Himal, and Kang Guru.
+The sunrise and sunset from the pass are particularly spectacular, painting the snow-covered mountains in golden and pink hues that remain unforgettable for any trekker.

 Wildlife Encounters